 Both were traditional salads that you can get elsewhere, so they weren’t amazing, but they were tasty.

 And knowing that the Entrees that were going to be coming our shortly were mainly meat-based, I didn’t mind filling up on appetizers.

 The Entrees consisted of Baked Ziti, Fettuccine Alfredo with chicken, and a full Pepperoni Pizza.

 I did have some of the Baked Ziti, since this consisted of no meat.
-Again, nothing spectacular, but pasta is pasta, so there was no complaining from me.
+Again, nothing spectacular, but there was no complaining from me.

 Miniature cannolis were brought out with the 3 entrees (or in our case, 6 entrees!).